Integrations

 - Multi-pet households.
 The booking flow should remember that this client has three cats and let them pick which one the appointment is for, rather than treating each appointment as a fresh contact event.

-The integration: a custom booking surface (on the clinic’s website, not on a generic SaaS subdomain) that reads availability from the EzyVet API in real time, applies the clinic’s routing rules, and writes the appointment back.
-It’s the same pattern as Best Practice integration for medical clinics — the API exposes the appointment slot; the business logic for what fits where lives in the integration.
+The build: a custom booking surface on the clinic’s website (not on a generic SaaS subdomain) that reads availability from the EzyVet API in real time, applies the clinic’s routing rules, and writes the appointment back.
+Same shape as Best Practice integration for medical clinics — the API exposes the slot, and the business logic for what fits where lives in the integration.

 Pattern 2 — Reminders, recalls, and the conversation around them

-EzyVet’s native reminder system covers basics.
-What growing clinics outgrow it on:
+EzyVet’s native reminder system covers the basics.
+What clinics most often extend it for:

 - Vaccination reminders that route differently for first-vaccination puppies vs adult annual boosters, with the right tone for each